 If the knuckling occurs suddenly, check your pet’s paws as they may have a sharp object such as a thorn embedded in their foot, which can cause pain as they are walking.
 Burns from hot pavement can also have the same effect.
 Other possible causes include bug bites on the paws or broken toes and claws.
-Your dog should be brought to the vet if the issue does not resolve within a day, as some objects can cause infections if not taken out and treated.
+Your dog should be taken to the veterinarian if the issue does not resolve within a day, as some objects can cause infections if not taken out and treated.

 Intervertebral Disc Disease

 This disease occurs when the disc in your dog’s spinal cord begin to degenerate.
 This is generally a factor of age, but can also occur in younger dogs due to physical trauma or strenuous activity.
 Accidents like getting hit by a car or fighting with another animal can also bring on IVDD.
-Symptoms can vary but in general the dog will begin stumbling, knuckling their paws, showing stiffness and holding their head low, sensitivity to touch and movement, arching their back, showing lameness, weakness, a reluctance to move, shaking, loss of coordination and collapsing, potentially paralysis on one or more limbs and overall walking oddly.
+Signs can vary but in general the dog may begin stumbling, knuckling their paws, showing stiffness and holding their head low, sensitivity to touch and movement, arching their back, showing lameness, weakness, a reluctance to move, shaking, loss of coordination and collapsing, potentially paralysis on one or more limbs and overall walking oddly.
 In mild cases, steroids and anti-inflammatories can help treat it, but surgery may be needed for more severe cases.
 Some breeds that are predisposed due to a disorder of cartilage formation, called chondrodystrophy, are Bulldogs, Basset Hounds, Dachshunds, Corgis, Beagles, Cocker Spaniels, Shih-Tzus, Poodles and Pekingese.
-Other breeds that are commonly affected not due to chondrodystrophy are German Shepherds, Doberman Pinschers and Labrador Retrievers.
+Other breeds that are commonly affected are German Shepherds, Doberman Pinschers and Labrador Retrievers.
 Dogs who are of these breeds and are obese are of further risk.

 Carpal Flexural Deformity

 Older dogs who begin knuckling over can be lame, experiencing arthritis or developing degenerative myelopathy.
 The latter occurs when there is a loss of white matter that is sheathing the spinal cord, also known as myelin.
 Dogs will most likely develop this disease between the ages of 8 to 14 The signs will begin with a loss of coordination in the hind limbs.
 The dog will wobble, drag their feet and the rear paws will knuckle over, often noticed when they are attempting to turn.
-Some other symptoms of this disease will include them falling frequently and showing difficulty rising.
+Some other signs of this disease will include them falling frequently and showing difficulty rising.
 This disease is not painful but is progressive and can continue to get worse.
-It can take 6 months to 1 year for the disease to progress until the point that the dog is unable to walk.
+It can take 6 months to 1 year for the disease to progress until the point that the dog is unable to walk, sadly.

 What to do if your Dog is Knuckling